sleep apnea breathing treatment

 - Bioelectric technology to build, freeze and stabilize bone positions to ensure lasting improved obstruction free breathing. – ArchStim

-BreatheStim bioelectric stimulation technology works with any DNA appliances or arch expanders or may be used with our own customized proprietary super DNA appliance or arch expanders.
+BreatheStim bioelectric stimulation technology works with any arch expanders or may be used with our own customized proprietary super appliance for arch expansion

 Product Concept Drawing